metio/terraform-provider-k8s/docs/data-sources/apps_m88i_io_nexus_v1alpha1_manifest.md

 Optional:

 - `read_only` (Boolean) Specifies a read-only configuration for the volume.
 Defaults to false (read/write).
 - `volume_claim_template` (Attributes) Will be used to create a stand-alone PVC to provision the volume.
 The pod in which this EphemeralVolumeSource is embedded will be the owner of the PVC, i.e. the PVC will be deleted together with the pod.
 The name of the PVC will be '<pod name>-<volume name>' where '<volume name>' is the name from the 'PodSpec.Volumes' array entry.
 Pod validation will reject the pod if the concatenated name is not valid for a PVC (for example, too long).
 An existing PVC with that name that is not owned by the pod will *not* be used for the pod to avoid using an unrelated volume by mistake.
 Starting the pod is then blocked until the unrelated PVC is removed.
 If such a pre-created PVC is meant to be used by the pod, the PVC has to updated with an owner reference to the pod once the pod exists.
 Normally this should not be necessary, but it may be useful when manually reconstructing a broken cluster.
 This field is read-only and no changes will be made by Kubernetes to the PVC after it has been created.
-Required, must not be nil. (see [below for nested schema](#nestedatt--spec--persistence--extra_volumes--vsphere_volume--volume_claim_template))
+Required, must not be nil. (see [below for nested schema](#nestedatt--spec--persistence--extra_volumes--ephemeral--volume_claim_template))

-<a id="nestedatt--spec--persistence--extra_volumes--vsphere_volume--volume_claim_template"></a>
+<a id="nestedatt--spec--persistence--extra_volumes--ephemeral--volume_claim_template"></a>
-### Nested Schema for `spec.persistence.extra_volumes.vsphere_volume.volume_claim_template`
+### Nested Schema for `spec.persistence.extra_volumes.ephemeral.volume_claim_template`

 Required:

 - `spec` (Attributes) The specification for the PersistentVolumeClaim.
 The entire content is copied unchanged into the PVC that gets created from this template.
-The same fields as in a PersistentVolumeClaim are also valid here. (see [below for nested schema](#nestedatt--spec--persistence--extra_volumes--vsphere_volume--volume_claim_template--spec))
+The same fields as in a PersistentVolumeClaim are also valid here. (see [below for nested schema](#nestedatt--spec--persistence--extra_volumes--ephemeral--volume_claim_template--spec))

 Optional:

 - `metadata` (Map of String) May contain labels and annotations that will be copied into the PVC when creating it.
 No other fields are allowed and will be rejected during validation.

-<a id="nestedatt--spec--persistence--extra_volumes--vsphere_volume--volume_claim_template--spec"></a>
+<a id="nestedatt--spec--persistence--extra_volumes--ephemeral--volume_claim_template--spec"></a>
-### Nested Schema for `spec.persistence.extra_volumes.vsphere_volume.volume_claim_template.spec`
+### Nested Schema for `spec.persistence.extra_volumes.ephemeral.volume_claim_template.spec`

 Optional:

 - `access_modes` (List of String) AccessModes contains the desired access modes the volume should have.
 More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#access-modes-1
 - `data_source` (Attributes) This field can be used to specify either: * An existing VolumeSnapshot object (snapshot.storage.k8s.io/VolumeSnapshot - Beta) * An existing PVC (PersistentVolumeClaim) * An existing custom resource/object that implements data population (Alpha) In order to use VolumeSnapshot object types, the appropriate feature gate must be enabled (VolumeSnapshotDataSource or AnyVolumeDataSource) If the provisioner or an external controller can support the specified data source, it will create a new volume based on the contents of the specified data source.
 If the specified data source is not supported, the volume will not be created and the failure will be reported as an event.
-In the future, we plan to support more data source types and the behavior of the provisioner may change. (see [below for nested schema](#nestedatt--spec--persistence--extra_volumes--vsphere_volume--volume_claim_template--metadata--data_source))
+In the future, we plan to support more data source types and the behavior of the provisioner may change. (see [below for nested schema](#nestedatt--spec--persistence--extra_volumes--ephemeral--volume_claim_template--spec--data_source))
 - `resources` (Attributes) Resources represents the minimum resources the volume should have.
-More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#resources (see [below for nested schema](#nestedatt--spec--persistence--extra_volumes--vsphere_volume--volume_claim_template--metadata--resources))
+More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#resources (see [below for nested schema](#nestedatt--spec--persistence--extra_volumes--ephemeral--volume_claim_template--spec--resources))
-- `selector` (Attributes) A label query over volumes to consider for binding. (see [below for nested schema](#nestedatt--spec--persistence--extra_volumes--vsphere_volume--volume_claim_template--metadata--selector))
+- `selector` (Attributes) A label query over volumes to consider for binding. (see [below for nested schema](#nestedatt--spec--persistence--extra_volumes--ephemeral--volume_claim_template--spec--selector))
 - `storage_class_name` (String) Name of the StorageClass required by the claim.
 More info: https://kubernetes.io/docs/concepts/storage/persistent-volumes#class-1
 - `volume_mode` (String) volumeMode defines what type of volume is required by the claim.
 Value of Filesystem is implied when not included in claim spec.
 - `volume_name` (String) VolumeName is the binding reference to the PersistentVolume backing this claim.

-<a id="nestedatt--spec--persistence--extra_volumes--vsphere_volume--volume_claim_template--metadata--data_source"></a>
+<a id="nestedatt--spec--persistence--extra_volumes--ephemeral--volume_claim_template--spec--data_source"></a>
-### Nested Schema for `spec.persistence.extra_volumes.vsphere_volume.volume_claim_template.metadata.data_source`
+### Nested Schema for `spec.persistence.extra_volumes.ephemeral.volume_claim_template.spec.data_source`

 Required: